BACK

 First coding week

-The first week of the coding period at GSoC 2016, so I started the upgrading process of Jangouts from Angular 1.x to Angular 2.
-This week, the tasks have been fulfilled within the deadline, I hope to remain so for the next week.
+The first week of GSoC 2016 coding period has ended.
+I started upgrading Jangouts from Angular 1.x to Angular 2.
+I completed all tasks within the deadline and hope to maintain this pace next week.

 I'm following the upgrade guide from official Angular docs, which has two main blocks: